medbzkst/medbzkst.github.io/README.md

     Gave lectures about digital design, FPGA architecture, RISC-V architecture, and Verilog coding to a group of enthusiastic students from [Ecole Polytechnique de Tunisie](https://ept.tn/) (where I did my MEng.).

 # Mentoring
-- Official Mentoring:
 - [Summer'24] SSI (Saudi Summer Intership: BS/MS students in top USA universities funded by the Saudi government) summer intership mentoring for students from Purdue University.
 - [Summer'22,23] KGSP (KAUST Gifted Student Program: BS students in top USA universities funded by KAUST) summer internships mentoring for students from the University of Washington and University of Illinois Urbana-Champaign.
 - Actively mentoring new joiners and students undergoing their MS thesis in our research lab.

 # GitHub Projects
 - [accl-kaust/mc-option-pricing-aie](https://github.com/accl-kaust/mc-option-pricing-aie) (owner)\